Inheritance Law

 1. Handwritten Will

-A will type that the deceased writes in their own handwriting with date and signature.
-Conditions:
+A will written entirely in the testator's own handwriting, with a date and signature.
+Requirements:

-- The entire will must be in handwriting (not typewritten),
+- The entire will must be handwritten (not typewritten),

-- Date and signature must be in deceased's handwriting,
+- The date and signature must be in the testator's own handwriting,

-- May be in foreign language; however, sworn translation must be done for application in Turkey.
+- It may be in a foreign language; however, a sworn translation must be provided for application in Turkey.

-Advantage of handwritten will is being simple and low-cost; however, it can be weak against future objections (forgery claims, etc.).
+The advantage of a handwritten will is that it is simple and low-cost; however, it is more vulnerable to future challenges (forgery claims, etc.).

 2. Official Will (Notary Will)

-A will drawn up before a notary or authorised official, in the presence of two witnesses.
-Conditions:
+A will drawn up before a notary or authorised official in the presence of two witnesses.
+Requirements:

-- Deceased states will content to notary or official,
+- The testator states the will's content to the notary or official,

-Official will is safest type; it is extremely difficult to subsequently invalidate.
+An official will is the safest type; it is extremely difficult to invalidate subsequently.
 It is the preferred method for foreigners.

 3. Oral Will

-Can only be drawn up in extraordinary circumstances (war, epidemic, danger of death, etc.).
-Done orally before two witnesses; witnesses later record it.
-Rarely used in ordinary circumstances.
+This can only be used in extraordinary circumstances (war, epidemic, imminent danger of death, etc.).
+The testator states their wishes orally before two witnesses, who later reduce them to writing.
+It is rarely used under ordinary circumstances.

-A good will should include the following elements:
+A well-drafted will should include the following elements:

-Name, surname, date of birth, ID number, home-country citizenship, last residence.
+Full name, date of birth, ID number, home-country citizenship, and last place of residence.

 2. Identification of Heirs or Beneficiaries

-Whom is the deceased leaving what to?
+Who is to receive what?
 Heirs must be clearly identified:

 - Spouse,